-The FORCE secretariat is available to publish the project on www.force.org .Once the project has been approved by the TC, the PG prepares the content/project description for the website, and sends it to the secretariat for publishing, along with any relevant documentation.
+The FORCE secretariat is available to publish active projects on www.force.org .Once the project has been approved by the TC, the PG prepares the content/project description for the website, and sends it to the secretariat for publishing, along with any relevant documentation.

 The best project websites are the “live” ones, constantly updated with documentation, schedules, minutes of meetings, etc. It is the PG’s responsibility to provide this to the secretariat.